Eugene Lindsay Opie: Research on tuberculosis

-Opie narrowed his general interest in infectious disease to focus on tuberculosis, an international scourge in the early part of the 20th century.
 In 1923 he became the director of the Phipps Institute for the Study and Treatment of Tuberculosis at the University of Pennsylvania in Philadelphia.
 A concomitant appointment as Professor of Pathology was also given to him.
 Through Opie's work over the next decade, much was learned about the modes of tuberculous infection in children and adults, as well as aspects of immunity, hypersensitivity, and cellular defenses regarding that disease.
-Opie moved to Cornell University Medical Center in New York in 1932 to continue his research.
+Opie moved to Weill Cornell Medicine in New York in 1932 to continue his research.
 There, as chair of the Pathology department, he recruited several young pathologists—including Robert A. Moore, D. Murray Angevine, Jules Freund, and others – who would all go on to distinguish themselves as renowned investigators in their own rights.
 Like Opie, Moore also served as chair of pathology and dean of the medical school at Washington University in the 1940s and 1950s.

 Retirement

 Opie retired from full-time professional work in pathology in 1941, although that was not the end of his scientific endeavors.
 He again worked at the Rockefeller Institute as a "guest investigator" for the next 28 years.
 Peer-reviewed manuscripts bore his name as an author until 1970.
 In addition to infections, Opie did work on hepatic carcinogenesis, alterations in nucleic acid content in various disease states, and tissue fluid flux.